ivanearisty/obsidian/Classes + Uni/DAA/Concepts/Hashing/Hashing.md

 $$
 a and b can be any constants...

-They just end up making things jump around much more, so we get
+They just end up making things jump around much more.

 #### Double Hashing